rjwalls/CS4401-notes/2099-01-02-getting_started.md

 To make the most out of the first few lectures, it’s a good idea to complete the following tasks as soon as possible:

-1. **Watch the [Tips and Tricks videos](https://youtube.com/playlist?list=PLeKxIn6N-kCi38WxOqNBXhxrZnOE9SVET)**: These videos feature advice from former students on what they think you should know before diving into this course.

-2. **Read the [course syllabus](https://cs4401.walls.ninja/syllabus)**: Familiarize yourself with the course structure, policies, and expectations.
+1. **Read the [course syllabus](https://cs4401.walls.ninja/syllabus)**: Familiarize yourself with the course structure, policies, and expectations.

-3. **Create an account on the [course infrastructure](https://cs4401.walls.ninja/)**: If you’re reading this, you’ve likely already completed this step.

-4. **Join the course Discord server**: Use the link provided to you.
+2. **Join the course Discord server**: Use the link provided to you.
 From now on, we’ll be using Discord for all course communications instead of email.
 Please set your Discord nickname to your real name.

-5. **Check the [schedule](https://cs4401.walls.ninja/schedule)**: Take a look at the schedule for the first few lectures to know what’s coming up.
+3. **Check the [schedule](https://cs4401.walls.ninja/schedule)**: Take a look at the schedule for the first few lectures to know what’s coming up.

-6. **Set up your local environment for challenge solving**: Follow the instructions below to ensure you’re ready to tackle the challenges.
+4. **Set up access to the course shell server**: Follow the instructions below to ensure you’re ready to tackle the challenges in the same environment we will use during lecture.

-**Optional Preparation:**If you’d like a refresher or an introduction to using command-line interfaces, I highly recommend working through the [Bandit challenges](https://overthewire.org/wargames/bandit/).
+**Optional Preparation:** If you’d like a refresher or an introduction to using command-line interfaces, I highly recommend working through the [Bandit challenges](https://overthewire.org/wargames/bandit/).

 ### Working with the Course Server

-I’ve set up a server environment specifically for this course, where you can solve most of the challenges.
-This server comes preloaded with essential tools like `vim`, `tmux`, `pwntools`, and `gdb`, but there are still some configurations you’ll need to set up based on your preferences.
+I’ve set up a server environment specifically for this course, and this should be your default place to solve challenges.
+The course shell server comes preloaded with essential tools like `vim`, `tmux`, `pwntools`, `gdb`, and GEF, but there are still some configurations you’ll need to set up based on your preferences.

 Here’s a quick overview of these tools: